apa-nft/apa-gals/README.md

    This will write all the holder to a json file called `lucky10000Holders.json`.
 Keep in mind that the marketplace is excluded and the list will have less than 10000 in the end.

-2. Start the listener and run the on chain lottery.
+2. Generate the onchain [seed](https://snowtrace.io/address/0xEB85eC0BCF12319454FCF7a3632Bc601F0b52BD2#events) and read it from the contract events

-   1. `node getLotteryResults.js`
-   2. The lottery contract is deployed at `https://testnet.snowtrace.io/address/0xc2455c6f01250cbbf20231a0d8f0d55dc6804a44#writeContract` and it generates and emits random numbers.
-   3. This will generate a file called `lotteryWinners.json` which can be directly fed into the Merkle Tree generator.
+3. Generate the `lotteryWinners.json` to feed into the Merkle Tree.

-3. Generate the Merkle tree root and use it in the Apa Gals contract.
+4. Generate the Merkle tree root and use it in the Apa Gals contract.

-   1. Assuming you have a `ts-config.json`, and `tsc` installed, you simply navigate to the merke folder:
+   1. Assuming you have a `ts-config.json`, and `tsc` installed, you simply navigate to the `merkle` folder:
       ```
       tsc
       node gen.js
       ```
       This will generate and print the Merkle root and the total quantity.

    2. Call the set root function from the contract with the root.

    3. To generate a proof for testing, you can edit the `genProof.js` (assuming it is already generated with `tsc`) and change the address there.
 The script will output the proof and the allowance for the given address.

 #### Typescript related issues